-DEFENSE AND NATIONAL SECURITY SP/Odd Years This course provides an introduction to issues of the use of force in international relations and preservation of domestic security. including nuclear deterrence, terrorism and counterterrorism, projection of military power, and intervention in internal conflicts.
-Emphasis is placed on the role of Guam and Guambased forces in the global and regional security perspective.
-Prerequisite: PS215
+PS/MSL404 ISSUES IN DEFENSE AND NATIONAL SECURITY

+SP/Odd Years This course discusses the use of force in international relations and preservation of domestic security, including nuclear deterrence, terrorism, and overseas projection of military power, emphasizing the role of Micronesia in the global and regional security perspective.
+Prerequisite: PS215 or consent of instructor.